omni360/assemblino.js/README.md

 Synospsis
 ---------

-With assemblino.js you can use Javascript to build models or robots, program them, and directly connect the model to an Arduino board to control the real robot with the same program you model uses.
-This also provides to the real robot an artificial environment where such a robot can test actions before doing them, or an environment where artificial intelligence algorithms are running.
-All of this should be easy.
+With Assemblino you can build a model of a robot selecting **components from the database**, connecting them with **drag and drops**, and use **JavaScript** to program them, with the possibility to directly connect the model to an **Arduino board** to control the real robot with the same program you model uses.
+Assemblino also provides to the real robot a **virtual environment** where such a robot can test actions before doing them, or learn with **artificial intelligence** algorithms.

+**All of this should be easy.
+That's the goal.**

 Website
 -----------